NVIDIA/TensorRT/demo/Diffusion/README.md

 python3 demo_txt2img_xl.py "a photo of an astronaut riding a horse on mars" --version xl-1.0 --onnx-dir onnx-sdxl --engine-dir engine-sdxl --fp8
 ```

-> Note that INT8 & FP8 quantization is only supported for SDXL, SD1.5, SD2.1 and SD2.1-base, and won't work with LoRA weights.
+> Note that INT8 & FP8 quantization is only supported for SDXL, and won't work with LoRA weights.
 FP8 quantization is only supported on Hopper and Ada.
 Some prompts may produce better inputs with fewer denoising steps (e.g. `--denoising-steps 20`) but this will repeat the calibration, ONNX export, and engine building processes for the U-Net.

 For step-by-step tutorials to run INT8 & FP8 inference on stable diffusion models, please refer to examples in [TensorRT ModelOpt diffusers sample](https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/diffusers).